CDX-301 is our zeaxanthin pharmaceutical candidate for macular degeneration.

 The adult human retina is believed to lack regenerative capacity.
 Therefore, the RPE cells, which possess significant levels of antioxidants and antioxidant enzymes, are thought to be the key regulators of cellular health of the retina (Cai, Prog Retin Eye Res, 2000; Simó, J Biomed Biotechnol, 2010; Strauss, Physiol Rev, 2005).

-These cells are under significant oxidative stress from the toxic byproducts generated in STGD.
-It is hypothesized that in STGD individuals, an increased rate of lipofuscin accumulation leads to depletion of the retinal antioxidant defenses.
+These cells are under significant oxidative stress from the toxic byproducts generated in macular degeneration.
+It is hypothesized that in individuals with macular degeneration, an increased rate of lipofuscin accumulation leads to depletion of the retinal antioxidant defenses.
 The increased stress and decreased defenses lead to RPE dysfunction, increased RPE cell death, and ultimately contributes to photoreceptor death and loss of vision.

 Carotenoids are natural pigments which occur ubiquitously in all organisms capable of conducting photosynthesis and they support animal health and vitality.
 Although not synthesized by animals, they can be obtained through diet and are present in blood and tissues.
 Carotenoids are important sources of vitamin A and are known to have strong antioxidant properties.
 Carotenoids have been shown to have potent anti-inflammatory activity and support mammalian longevity.
 Research suggests that carotenoids can play a protective role in a number of disorders caused by oxidative stress including cardiovascular disease, certain types of neurological disorders and cancers, and eye-related disorders (Fiedor, Nutrients, 2014).